OysteinBruin/AutoReleaseTool/README.md

 With AutoReleaseTool configured in a CI/CD pipeline, all of the above steps is automated.

-With AutoReleaseTool used in a complete CI/CD pipeline configuration, all it takes to create a new release for your desktop application and deploy it to its users is as simple as:
+All it takes to create a new release for your desktop application and deploy it to its users is as simple as:

-Push your changes to a defined github release branch - and github fires a webhook which kicks of the build process in an [appveyor](https://www.appveyor.com/) WM.
+Push the changes to a defined github release branch - and github fires a webhook which kicks of the build process in an [appveyor](https://www.appveyor.com/) Virtual Machine.
-See the complete example [below](#complete-example-of-a-CI/CD-setup).
+See the complete example below - [Complete example of a CI/CD setup](#example).

 <a name="manually"/>